Seedling Superpower – Foods to eat during menstruation?

 In 2016, after nearly 2 decades working in corporate, I created Empress Crow and Rabbit to celebrate the cycles (lunar, menstrual + seasonal).

-Now, I'm a Life Coach + I support high achieving Wonder Women just like you, to explore + harness your own Cycle Superpowers.
-When you discover your Menstrual Superpowers + play to your strengths on these days, your corporate life + home life transform.
+Now, I'm a Life Coach + I support high achievers just like you, to explore + harness your own Cycle Superpowers.
+When you discover your Cycle Superpowers + play to your strengths on these days, your corporate life + home life transform.
 You are more productive, more inspirational, more creative + more rested.
 Yup.
 All of it.

 Intrigued?
 Please subscribe to my newsletter + start tracking your cycle with the Empress Crow and Rabbit Cycles Calendar.